 Optional Document #1: Living Trust

 One of the most popular estate planning documents is a living trust.
 However, living trusts are not for everyone, which is why they are not included in the above list.
 We generally recommend that your estate plan include a living trust if you own real estate, have multiple beneficiaries, are you want to prevent your heirs from squandering their inheritance.
+Our trust attorney is happy to help you evaluate your specific situation and decide whether a living trust is right for you.

 The primary benefit of a living trust is that your estate can avoid cost and delay of probate court.
 While you’re alive, you control the living trust (and therefore the property) as the “trustee.”
 After your death or incapacity, your chosen successor trustee will take over control of the trust without going to probate court.
 Assets can stay in your trust indefinitely and are managed by the trustee for the benefit of whomever you choose, such as children or a spouse.
 You can specify how the trust assets will be managed and spent, including protecting beneficiaries from creditors and irresponsible spending.